-SECTION 6: REPORTING REQUIREMENTS
+SECTION 7: REPORTING REQUIREMENTS

 Pursuant to EDGAR guidelines, Postsecondary Perkins grant recipients are required to submit quarterly reports.
 The format and requirements for these reports will be released at a later date.
 Quarterly reports will be due 30 days after the end of each quarter and should be submitted to cte@iccb.state.il.us.
 Extensions for delayed report submissions must be granted prior to the reporting deadline.
-Extensions will be granted for no longer than ten days past the due date.
+Extensions will be granted for no longer than seven days past the due date.
 If a report due date falls on a Saturday or Sunday, colleges may submit their report the following Monday.

-FISCAL YEAR 2020 QUARTERLY REPORTING SCHEDULE REPORT Period DUE DATE Quarter 1 July 1 - September 30, 2019 October 30, 2019 Quarter 2 October 1 - December 31, 2019 January 30, 2020 Quarter 3 January 1- March 31, 2020 April 30, 2020 Quarter 4/Final Report April 1 - June 30, 2020 July 30, 2020
+QUARTERLY REPORTING SCHEDULE

+REPORT Period DUE DATE

+Quarter 1 July 1 - September 30 October 30

+Quarter 2 October 1 - December 31 January 30

+Quarter 3 January 1- March 31 April 30

+Quarter 4/Final Report April 1 - June 30 July 30

 Grantees are also required to complete a Final Expenditure Close-Out Report 60 calendar days following the end of the grant period.
-The report is due on or before August 30, 2020.
+The report is due by August 30 of each fiscal year.

-SECTION 7: MONITORING
+SECTION 8: MONITORING